-Books about financial independence can teach us a lot.
+The best books on financial independence retire early (FIRE) can teach us a lot.
 For example, how to retire at age 30 or 40 (or even earlier).
 But finding the gems amongst the wealth of literature out there can be a huge challenge.
-Many readers have asked me for book recommendations.
-Thus, I have comprised a list of books every financial independence enthusiast should read.

-If you are aware of any good financial independence or financial independence retire early (FIRE) books that you think should be on this list, please let me know.
+If you are aware of any good books on financial independence or financial independence retire early (FIRE) that should be on this list, please let me know.
 I will endeavour to periodically review and update this list.

 To ensure Monethalia remains free of charge, this post contains affiliate links.